Cyber Security and Digital Identity

 Washington, D.C. - Invite Only

-Taking place September 25-26, the event will be the fifth consecutive seminar of its kind at the Foundation.
+Taking place September 25-26, the event was the fifth consecutive seminar of its kind at the Foundation.
 The Conference is a joint effort by the Foundations in the US and France and led by a Steering Committee directed by Jean-Paul Paloméros, former Supreme Allied Commander Transformation at NATO.
-This year we are proud to appoint Cara LaPointe as Program Director of the Cyber Security program.
+This year we were proud to appoint Cara LaPointe as Program Director of the Cyber Security program.
 Cara is an American Young Leader from the class of 2016 and a Senior Fellow at the Beeck Center for Social Impact and Innovation at Georgetown University.